Causal-net category: Inclusion=monomorphism

+Evidently, $\lambda_n:H\to K_n$ is an immersion with $k$ subdivisions, which, by the induction hypothesis, implies that $H$ is an immersion-minor of $K_n$.
+By its construction, $K_n$ is an immersion-minor of $G$, which implies that $H$ is an immersion-minor of $G$. \end{proof}

 A morphism $\lambda$ is called \textbf{strong} if for any subdivision $e$ of $\lambda$, all internal vertices of $\lambda(e)$ are null-vertices of $\lambda$.
-In other words, an immersion is strong if all its subdividing-vertices are null-vertices.
+In other words, an immersion is strong if all its subdividing-vertices are null-vertices (with no pre-images).
 It is not difficult to see that strong immersions are closed under composition.

-The following notion is parallel to that of a strong-immersion-minor in ordinary graph theory. \begin{defn} A causal-net $H$ is a \textbf{strong-immersion-minor} of $G$, if there is a strong immersion $\lambda:H\to G$. \end{defn} The immersion in Example \ref{immersion} is not strong, because the subdividing-vertex $v$ is not a null-vertex (with $w$ as a preimage).
+The following notion is parallel to that of a strong-immersion-minor in ordinary graph theory. \begin{defn} A causal-net $H$ is a \textbf{strong-immersion-minor} of $G$, if there is a strong immersion $\lambda:H\to G$. \end{defn} The immersion in Example \ref{immersion} is not strong, because the subdividing-vertex $v$ is not a null-vertex (with $w$ as a pre-image).
 An immersion is called a \textbf{weak immersion} when it is not a strong one. \begin{ex} We show an example of a strong-immersion-minor with $\lambda(h_1)=e_3e_1, \lambda(h_2)=e_4e_2$ and $\lambda(h)=e$.
 The unique subdividing-vertex $v$ is a null-vertex.

 \end{ex}

 We will end this subsection by listing several corollaries of Theorem \ref{coar-inclu}.

 \begin{cor} Any edge-disjoint morphism $\lambda$ can be uniquely represented as a composition of a coarse-graining $\lambda_{cg}$ and an immersion $\lambda_{im}$.